R for Biologists course

 Your turn 4.1: Option 1: Click on the counts object in your global environment panel on the right-hand-side of RStudio.
 It will open a new Tab.

 Your turn 4.2: Option 2: type the name of the object and this will print the first few lines and some information, such as number of rows.
+Note that this is similar to how we looked at the value of objects we assigned in section 1.

 We can also take a look the first few lines with head().
 This shows us the first 6 lines.